 12. Seeing the penguins at Boulders Beach in South Africa is really a spectacle to treasure.
 Just beyond Simon’s Town is the beautiful stretch of white sand with huge boulders – a wonderful place to see these endangered creatures.

 13. Delighting in the experience of eating dim sum in Hong Kong is something kids will love.
 All of the little buns and treats – they’re a great way to bond as a family, trying all of the food together and dining with other families in this vibrant city.

 14. Every child should have the opportunity to go rock pooling, it’s one of our favourite things to do and we love searching for crabs and shrimps in Cornwall, England but any beach with a few rocks will do.
 Don your wellies in winter or carefully clamber barefoot in summer – childhood memories should always contain rock pooling.

 15. Visiting Father Christmas in Lapland is magical for children and there is nothing like seeing your child’s face when meeting the big man himself.
-Tracking through the snow to find the log cabin where Father Christmas is waiting is a real one off experience and completely unforgettable.
+Tracking through the snow in Lapland to find the log cabin where Father Christmas is waiting is a real one off experience and completely unforgettable.

 16. There’s something about seeing the world’s largest river, the Amazon – flowing free and beautiful through Brazil that allows a unique insight.
 This river is hugely important to our planet and with such unique biodiversity it is a sight to behold.